A birational lifting of the Stanley-Thomas word on products of two chains: Background

 \begin{defn}[{\cite[remark after Thm.~2.5]{Sta09}}] Fix $a,b\in \zz_{>0}$.
 For $1\leq k\leq a$, the subset $\{(k,\ell):1\leq \ell \leq b\}$ of $[a]\times[b]$ is called the \textbf{\textit{k}th positive fiber}.
 For $1\leq \ell\leq b$, the subset $\{(k,\ell):1\leq k \leq a\}$ of $[a]\times[b]$ is called the \textbf{\textit{$\ell$}th negative fiber}.
 The {\bf Stanley--Thomas word} (or \textbf{ST word}) $w(A)$ of an antichain $A\in\cala([a]\times[b])$ is the tuple $(w_1,w_2,\dots,w_{a+b})$ given by:

 \end{defn}

 \begin{ex} Consider the poset $[3]\times[5]$ below, and the antichain $A\in\cala([3]\times[5])$ shown on the right (where filled-in circles indicate the elements in $A$).
-Since $A$ contains an element in the 2nd and 3rd positive fibers, the first 3 entries of $w(A)$ are $0,1,1$.
-Since $A$ contains an element in the 1st and 4th negative fibers, the last 5 entries of $w(A)$ are $0,1,1,0,1$.
+Since $A$ contains elements in the 2nd and 3rd positive fibers, the first 3 entries of $w(A)$ are $0,1,1$.
+Since $A$ contains elements in the 1st and 4th negative fibers, the last 5 entries of $w(A)$ are $0,1,1,0,1$.
 So $w(A)=(0,1,1,0,1,1,0,1)$.

 \end{ex}

 One property of interest of the ST word is that the invertible map of (antichain) {\bf rowmotion} $\rowA:\cala(P) \ra \cala(P)$ corresponds equivariantly to cyclic rotation of the ST word.
 Rowmotion is a map first studied by Brouwer and Schrijver~\cite{brouwer1974period} with several names in the literature; the name ``rowmotion'' due to Striker and Williams~\cite{strikerwilliams} has stuck.